Relocation of a Child in Arizona

 The court also found that Nelson failed to demonstrate a material change in circumstances affecting the children’s welfare.
 Additionally, the court granted Vincent attorney fees, finding Nelson unreasonable in raising the relocation challenge just a few days before the hearing.
 Finally, the court ordered the venue transferred to Navajo County.

 Nelson appealed the trial court’s decision to the Arizona Court of Appeals.
-He argued the statute was applicable to the situation, contending that the trial court should have measured the mileage from Phoenix, which was where Vincent resided when the 2009 decree was issued.
+He argued the statute applied to the situation, contending that the trial court should have measured the mileage from Phoenix, which was where Vincent resided when the 2009 decree was issued.
 The court examined a similar case, Thompson, to help make their decision.

 In Thompson, the mother lived in Alpine and informed the court that she wanted to move with the children to Show Low.
 The court approved her relocation in a temporary order that also established custody and visitation.
 Before the final decree was issued, the mother moved to Show Low.

 The court of appeals held in that case that the statute did not apply because the court had approved her original move and she moved within one year of that approval.
-When the court approved the move and rendered the 100 mile limit inapplicable, the miles of the court-authorized relocation are exempt from future calculations.
+When the court approved the move and rendered the 100-mile limit inapplicable, the miles of the court-authorized relocation are exempt from future calculations.

 Nelson also appealed the family court’s decision that there was no material change in circumstances warranting a modification of court-ordered parenting time and legal decision making.
-He argued that the court did not properly consider Vincent’s alleged “divorce decree violations” and her relocation as evidence of a material change in circumstances.
+He argued that the court did not adequately consider Vincent’s alleged “divorce decree violations” and her relocation as evidence of a material change in circumstances.

 The appellate court disagreed with him.
 The Arizona Court of Appeals added that to change a previous custody order, the family court must determine that there has been a material change in circumstances affecting the welfare of the child and they will not disturb the family court’s decision without a clear abuse of discretion.